cmu-sei/GHOSTS/docs/spectre/index.md

 The first setting is for your connection to a necessary postgres database, which SPECTRE will use for its operations.
 It is fine to host this on the same machine or container that you might be using for GHOSTS itself.
 In this case either use the same user as GHOSTS, or create a new user for SPECTRE.

 The second setting is for SPECTRE to access the GHOSTS API endpoints.
 This is used to get information about machines and to update their timelines, based on SPECTRE findings and executions.

+[^1]: This work is detailed in the technical report [_Using Machine Learning to Increase NPC Fidelity_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=743896).
+Some of the team also discussed this project in a SEI podcast episode, entitled [_ML-Driven Decision-Making in Realistic Cyber Exercises_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=888745).